-King Canute the Great seized the throne of England following the deaths of King Æthelred the Unready and Edmund Ironside in 1016.
-After seeing to things in England, Canute then asserted his claimed over Denmark between 1018 and 1019 (his father had been King Svein Forkbeard of the Danes) and he later usurped power in Norway by deposing King Olaf II Haraldsson (Saint Olaf) in 1028.
+King Canute (or Knut) the Great seized the throne of England following the deaths of King Æthelred the Unready and Edmund Ironside in 1016.
+After seeing to things in England, Canute then asserted his claim over Denmark between 1018 and 1019 (his father had been King Svein Forkbeard of the Danes) and he later usurped power in Norway by deposing King Olaf II Haraldsson (Saint Olaf) in 1028.

 In addition to taking the English throne, King Canute also claimed the queen.
 Canute married Queen Emma, the widow of Æthelred the Unready, in the year 1017.
 Although Emma returned to England, her sons Ælfred and Edward (fathered by the late Æthelred), remained in exile.
 Not long after the marriage, presumably 1018 or 1019, King Canute and Emma had a son named Hardecanute, who would eventually inherit much of his Canute’s domain.
 Hardecanute was soon shipped off to Denmark, where he was tutored and prepped for kingship.
 By 1028, King Canute had enough trust in Hardecanute’s loyalty and talents to affirm the young prince as a governor or minor king in Denmark.